 Phthalates are also abundant in both lotions and hair sprays.
-They can create reproductive birth defects in both females and male likes, as well as cause lung, kidney, and liver damages and even cancers.
+They can create congenital reproductive disabilities in both females and males likes and cause lung, kidney, and liver damage and even cancers.

-Meanwhile, Triclosan, which is heavily utilized in the majority of deodorants and antibacterial soaps, leads to irritations and infections of the skin.
+Meanwhile, Triclosan, which is heavily utilized in most deodorants and antibacterial soaps, leads to irritations and infections of the skin.
 When it serves as an antimicrobial agent for such personal care products, this substance disrupts the endocrine system and thyroid, estrogen, and testosterone regulations.
 This causes low sperm and poor sperm quality, early puberty, obesity, infertility, and even cancer.
-Children who suffer from such exposure at a young age to obtain a higher chance of developing eczema, asthma, and allergies.
+Children who suffer from such exposure at a young age obtain a higher chance of developing eczema, asthma, and allergies.

 Hydroquinone is another troubling product.
 It commonly appears in products for lightening skin, moisturizers, and some cleansers.
 This harmful chemical leads to ochronosis.
 It can leave black and blue lesions on exposed parts of the skin.
 This is often disfiguring, and it is not reversible either.

 Steroids are another hallmark of many beauty creams.
-This leads to skin thinning, damage, and redness, as well as acne and colour alteration.
+This leads to skin thinning, damage, redness, acne and colour alteration.
 Mercury is also contained in such products alongside the steroids, and this is well known for causing cancers of various kinds.

-The sad truth is that products generally considered to be safe are often not so beneficial when you know their ingredients.
+The sad truth is that products generally considered safe are often not so beneficial when you know their ingredients.
+The majority of baby wipes on the market today are comprised of a chemical that creates skin rashes, allergies, and irritations.
 Hand sanitizers can even create more damage than users would believe.
-Not only do they kill the germs and negative bacteria, but they also destroy the good bacteria, which exposes your skin to elements that cause allergies.
-The majority of baby wipes on the market today are comprised of a chemical that creates skin rashes, allergies, and irritations.
+They kill germs and harmful bacteria, but they also destroy the good bacteria, which exposes your skin to elements that cause allergies.

-Toothpaste and deodorants are supposed to be good for you too, but this is often not really the case.
-Deodorants are generally full of parabens and aluminium chloride hexahydrate that lead to Alzheimer’s Disease and cancer.
+Toothpaste and deodorants are supposed to be good for you too, but this is often not the case.
+Deodorants are generally full of parabens and aluminum chloride hexahydrate, leading to Alzheimer’s Disease and cancer.
 Toothpaste can even lead to dental fluorosis if it is utilized too heavily.

 Is there any hope to avoid all of this negative chemical exposure in commonly used products?
 Doctors recommend a way around it, but it will be distasteful to many readers.
 They suggest utilizing baking soda as toothpaste and coconut oil or lemon for deodorants.
 Henna can replace hair dye to provide a naturally occurring shine.

-As far as beauty products go, the less you utilize the better off you are in the end.
-The use of all of these negative products has a great chance of damaging your skin at the least.
-Instead, try for organic products such as pomegranate seeds for lip gloss, aloe vera gel in lieu of moisturizers, and coconut oil rather than damaging body lotions.
+As far as beauty products go, the less you utilize them, sometimes, the better off you are in the end.
+The use of all of these harmful products has a great chance of damaging your skin, at the least.
+Instead, try organic products such as pomegranate seeds for lip gloss, aloe vera gel instead of moisturizers, and coconut oil rather than damaging body lotions.